 When you are deferred from early action, early decision, or any sort of early admissions plan, you will definitely want to write a letter of continued interest (unless schools explicitly refuse to accept these).

 2. Waitlisted Students

-Because of COVID-19, many colleges have exceptionally high amounts of applicants, and they have a lot of uncertainty about who will actually attend.
-Hence, it can be expected that a lot of students will be waitlisted this year.
+Because of COVID-19 related test optional policies, many colleges have exceptionally high amounts of applicants, and much uncertainty remains about yield numbers and general admissions patterns.
+Hence, it can be expected that many students will be waitlisted this year.
 If you’re waitlisted, you’ll also want to send a letter of continued interest.

 3. Students with Broadly Changed Circumstances

 Some students whose circumstances have changed dramatically – for example, if they have won some award, or if they have accomplished something extraordinarily impressive – would find it beneficial to share it with the colleges and universities they applied to.
 These letters might be called “update” emails as well.

 You should write the LOCI as soon as possible – if deferred, ideally by the end of February, and the latest by the day regular admissions results come out.
 If you’re waitlisted, before April 15th is ideal, but you want to wait until all your decisions come back first in some cases so you can focus efforts on schools you actually want to attend rather than waste time with schools that no longer interest you given your current admissions on hand.